How to Create Your Content Marketing Strategy: Content Guide for Success in 2024

 This type of marketing generates 3x more leads than traditional marketing, so it’s an extremely effective way to get people interested in your business.

 2. Creates brand awareness

-It’s important to build your brand recognition with consumers.
+If you’re learning how to create a content strategy, it’s important to build your brand recognition with consumers.
 You want them to know about your company and what it represents.

 People may visit your site, but not convert right away.
 After they leave, you want them to remember your brand in the future when they need your products or services.